SimplyPhy/P4_WebOptimization/README.md

 ## Results:

 1. index.html has a PageSpeed Insight score of 95/100.
-2. pizza.hmtl scrolls at ~60 fps
+2. pizza.html scrolls at ~60 fps
-3. pizza.hmtl's `#sizeSlider` changes all pizza images in less than 5ms
+3. pizza.html's `#sizeSlider` changes all pizza images in less than 5ms